 Kern County Probation is utilizing JJCPA grant funds to support two separate programs which have been identified as being essential components of the department's continuum of services.
-The first program is the Gang Intervention and Suppression Team (GIST)/High-risk Supervision.
-The goal of this program is to reduce gang involvement and increase community safety by maximizing communication and coordination between probation officers and allied law enforcement agencies, and through the supervision of high-risk and gang affiliated probationers.
+The first program is the Juvenile Programming Unit.
+The Juvenile Programming Unit is tasked with providing evidenced based programs with the goal of decreasing recidivism in our community.
 The second JJCPA funded program is the Aftercare program.
 Probation officers in this program provide intensive supervision and transitional assistance to juvenile offenders who have been released on furlough following successfully completing the in-custody phase of their commitment to one of our department's residential treatment facilities.
 The population of juvenile offenders in the JJCPA programs are also offenders who receive services provided in the Camp Erwin Owen and Pathways Academy programs.
 The coordination between the two plans occurs in that the YOBG funded services focus on assessing and treating youth while they are serving a Court ordered commitment to Camp Owen and Pathways and the JJCPA funded programs focus on the same youth prior to release and when in community supervision.

 Camp Erwin Owen is a 125-bed forestry camp for males, ages 14-18.
-The program varies in length from six months to one year in custody.
-Youth receive evidence-based mental health services such as Aggression Replacement Training (ART), Thinking for Change (T4C) and substance abuse treatment through the Cognitive Behavior Intervention for Substance Abuse (CBI-SA) program.
+The program varies in length from six months to nine months in custody.
+Youth receive evidence-based treatment such as Aggression Replacement Training (ART), Thinking for Change (T4C), Seeking Safety and substance abuse treatment through the Cognitive Behavior Intervention for Substance Abuse (CBI-SA) program.
 Youth receive these services in both group and individual therapy sessions.
 YOBG funds will be used to provide the identified amount of dosage treatment hours that match the youth's identified risk level and criminogenic needs, thus reducing the youth's risk to reoffend.
 Youth will be reviewed for the appropriate model based on the PACT assessment results.